decentralized-mcp/servers/example/README.md

 ## Start an SSE server

-The server is started on port 8081 using the [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) tool..
+The server is started on port 8081 using the [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) tool.

 ```
 mcp-proxy --sse-port=8081 -- python3 tools.py OPENWEATHERMAP_API_KEY